templ-project/node-addon/README.md

 ##### pre-commit

+Found in `.husky/pre-commit`, script will run
+* `.scripts/configure.js` script, keeping your configuration stable, as well as
-Found in `.husky/pre-commit`, script will run `ca` and `test` scripts from `package.json`.
+* `ca` and `test` scripts from `package.json`.

 Please take a look in the `package.json` file and follow the two mentioned scripts to understand what they do and how they are called.

 ##### commit-msg